-This vegan carrot soup recipe is spicy in a warming curry way, bright from the lemon juice, savory from the fennel bulb, and a bit sweet from the carrots.
+This vegan carrot fennel soup recipe is spicy in a warming way from the ras el hanout, bright from the lemon juice, savory from the fennel bulb, and a bit sweet from the carrots.
 All in all, it uses few ingredients, cooks up fast, and is very easy to make.
-And best of all, it tastes absolutely delicious.
+And best of all, it tastes absolutely delicious!

 Ras el hanout is a North African spice blend.
-For this recipe, you can use store bought or make your own blend.
-While there can be quite a variety in terms of the spices used and the ratios of those spices, ras el hanout incorporates a good mix of warming spices, like cinnamon, nutmeg, ginger, etc. It is often used in stews, tangines, marinades and rubs.
+For this recipe, you can use store bought or make your own blend from scratch.
+While there can be quite a bit of diversity in terms of the spices used and the ratios of those spices, ras el hanout incorporates a good mix of warming spices, like cinnamon, nutmeg, ginger, etc. It is often used in stews, tangines, marinades and rubs.